hogsbro/gratisddns/README.md

     gratisddns -u <username> -p <ddns password> -h <domain> -p <host>

 You can run this periodically either by adding it to your crontab or by having the program sending an update itself every nth hour by adding ``-s <n>``.

+## Systemd integration
+If you are using this on a system with Systemd, you can use the provided unit file.